Simultaneous Position-and-Stiffness Control of Underactuated Antagonistic Tendon-Driven Continuum Robots: Introduction

 \section{Introduction}

-Continuum robots are a novel class of soft robots within the realm of robotics.
+\MyPARstart{C}{ontinuum} robots are a novel class of robotic systems that have made significant progress in the past few years.
 Their unique properties, such as scaled dexterity and mobility, make them well facilitated important and suitable for human-robot interaction and manipulation tasks in uncertain and complex environments.
-For example, they can be used for manipulating objects with unknown shapes, performing search and rescue operations, and whole-arm grasping \cite{KAPetal}.
-By utilizing soft materials, continuum robots represent an concrete step towards developing robots with performance levels similar to those of biological organisms.
+For example, they can be used for manipulating objects with unknown shapes, performing search and rescue operations, and whole-arm grasping \cite{KAPetal,LIUetal2020}.

-Despite the above advantages, rigid-body robotics currently outperforms continuum robotics in tasks requiring adaptable movement and compliant interactions with environment \cite{DELetal}.
-Consequently, many efforts have been devoted to addressing the challenges for real-time control of continuum robots that facilitates fast, efficient and reliable operation.
-We refer the reader to the recent survey papers \cite{DELetalSURVEY,WANCHO,THUetal} for a comprehensive understanding of this point.
-The existing control approaches for soft robots can be broadly classified into two categories: data driven (or machine learning) and model-based design.
-Initially, the data-driven approaches dominated the research because obtaining reliable models of a continuum robot was believed to be overwhelmingly complex \cite{DELetalSURVEY}.
-In recent years, various state-of-the-art learning methodologies have been applied to control of soft robotics.
-These include the Koopman operator \cite{BRUetal}, Gaussian process temporal difference learning \cite{ENGetal}, supervised learning via recurrent neural networks \cite{THUetalTRO}, and feedforward neural networks \cite{BRAetal}.
-However, it is well known that these data-driven approaches have some key limitations, including stringent requirements of data sets and no guarantee of stability or safety.
-Nonetheless, recent efforts from the control community have been made to impose stability constraints on model and learning policy \cite{FANetal,YIetalKOOPMAN,TSUetal}.
-On the other hand, in the last few years the resurgence of interest in model-based control approaches has made them particularly appealing for soft robotics.
-This is because they are robust even when using approximate models, and possess properties that are both interpretable and manageable \cite{DELetalSURVEY}.
+Despite the above advantages, rigid-body robots still outperform continuum robots in tasks requiring adaptable movement and compliant interactions \cite{DELetal}.
+Consequently, many efforts have been devoted to addressing the challenges for real-time control of continuum robots that facilitate fast, efficient, and reliable operation \cite{DELetalSURVEY,WANCHO,THUetal}.
+The existing control approaches for soft robots can be broadly classified into two categories: data-driven and model-based design.
+Initially, data-driven approaches dominated the research in this specific field, as obtaining reliable models of a continuum robot was believed to be overwhelmingly complex \cite{DELetalSURVEY}.
+Various learning methodologies have been applied to control soft robots, such as Koopman operator \cite{BRUetal}, Gaussian process temporal difference learning \cite{ENGetal,MOetal2024}, supervised learning via recurrent neural networks \cite{THUetalTRO,XIAetal2023,TANetal2023TII, TANetal2024}, and feedforward neural networks \cite{BRAetal}.
+However, these approaches have some key limitations, including stringent date set requirements and no guarantee of stability or safety \cite{FANetal,YIetalKOOPMAN,TSUetal}.
+Conversely, the recent resurgence of interest in model-based approaches has made them particularly appealing for soft robots due to their robustness, interpretability, and manageable properties \cite{DELetalSURVEY}.